swekul/RetailSales_CaseStudy/README.md

 and sales along with forecasting sales for future months.

 Language: Python 3.6.X

-Medium: Ananconda Jupyter Notebooks (.ipynb files)
+Development Environment: Ananconda Jupyter Notebooks (.ipynb files)

 Within the repository, there are 7 files besides this README file.